fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 # fulfillmenttools TypeScript SDK

-This is a JavaScript/TypeScript SDK for the [fulfillmenttools REST API](https://docs.fulfillmenttools.com/documentation/developer-docs).
+This is a JavaScript/TypeScript SDK (beta) for the [fulfillmenttools REST API](https://docs.fulfillmenttools.com/documentation/developer-docs).

 <p align="center">
   <a href="https://fulfillmenttools.com/">